Scotland’s Oldest Bridges.

 Bridge 3 must have been built a little after 1211, because despite these summit discussions, King John sacked the town of Berwick in 1216, with unusual cruelty, re-took the castle and destroyed the bridge (Fordun (R)).

 Bridge 4.
 There was an immediate rebuild by William the Lion, in 1216: recorded as built of wood but with stone piers.
-This lasted until 1294 when it was washed away by floods.
+In the first roll of the Acts of Parliament of Scotland ( John Baliol) there is a memorandum about a chain made above the bridge of Berwick by the lord bishop of Durham.
+A year later, in 1294 the bridge was was washed away by floods.
 The Lanercost reports that the floods smashed the bridge at Berwick and brought down the tower, and some people on it were thrown into the sea.

 Bridge 5.
 There would be little time for a rebuild because in 1296 Edward I signalled the start of the Wars of Independence by retaliating for a Scottish alliance with France.
 He destroyed Berwick and slaughtered 8,000 of its people.
 There is no record of the building of the next bridge but it is inconceivable, through the Wars of Independence, that the Tweed would not have been bridged.
 Too many armies required a crossing.
 Furthermore, we also know that in 1305 William Wallace was captured and cruelly executed.
 Edward ordered that parts of his body be exhibited on Berwick Bridge.
 Edward II had a small wooden church built on the wooden decking.
 The town was recaptured by the Scots in 1318 and then retaken by the English in 1333.